joshkor1982/docker_install_script/README.md

-# Just a quick time saving bash script to install the required files, dependencies, and GPC key for docker.
+# Just a quick time-saving bash script to install the required files, dependencies, and GPC key for docker.